semanticarts/gist/docs/Contributing.md

   - Major: three reviewers
   - Minor: two reviewers
   - Patch: one reviewer
 - You should assign exactly this number, or at most one more.
-If too many reviewers are assigned, there is a tendency for (i) each reviewer to ignore the request, expecting other reviewers to step in, and (ii) too many cooks spoiling the broth and spreading confusion.
+If too many reviewers are assigned the result can be confusion.
-  - In the case of some issues, it may be that you need input from more than one type of expertise.
-That is the time to use the "at most one more" prerogative.
+- Many issues are general enough to be reviewed by any Semantic Arts ontologist; some may require specific expertise.
+Use your judgement.
+This might be the time to use the "at most one more" prerogative.
 - Reviewers must be internal to Semantic Arts.
-- Also assign the PR (but not the issue) to the reviewers.
+- As well as designating reviewers, you should assign the PR &mdash; but not the issue &mdash; to the reviewers.
 This makes the assignee visible on the project board so it is clear who is currently responsible for moving the PR forward.
-- External contributors should not assign themselves as reviewers.
-- Many issues are general enough to be reviewed by any Semantic Arts ontologist; some may require specific expertise.
-Use your judgement.

 ### Review Process

 - Reviewers are charged with rejecting the PR or requesting changes, with appropriate comments, if:
   - The criteria of atomicity and completeness are not met.
   - The implementation deviates from that agreed upon during the internal review.
+  - The release notes have been updated.
+- A reviewer should assign the PR to the same release project as the issue it addresses if that has not been done when the PR was submitted.
-- If changes are requested, reassign the issue to the original implementer so it is clear who is responsible for the next action.
+- If changes are requested, reassign the PR to the original implementer so it is clear who is responsible for the next action.
 - When you correct your PR based on reviewer comments, and commit these changes, they automaticallly get added to the existing PR, so you should not create another PR.
 - If a reviewer does not deem him/herself qualified to review the issue, he/she should reassign it to another reviewer.

 ### Merging the PR

-- There are three repository admins with permission to merge to develop.
+- Some ontologists are repository admins with permission to merge to the "develop" branch.
 If your reviewer is not one of these, he/she will re-assign the PR to one of them after approving it for merge.
+  - If you are merging from a working sub-branch into a main development branch other than develop, others may be able to perform the merge, depending on how the  branch rules are configured.
-- Squash merges will not be used; however, the admin may choose to perform a rebase on the branch being merged into develop in order to clean up the commit history.
+- Squash merges will not be used; however, the admin may choose to perform a rebase on the branch being merged in order to clean up the commit history.
-- The project board is configured to automatically move a merged PR and its associated issue to the Done column.
+- The GitHub project board is configured to automatically move a merged PR and its associated issue to the Done column.
 - The repository is configured to automatically delete the implementation branch from the remote; those with local copies of this branch should delete them locally.